 But this is far removed from the life of faith that the righteous live.
 God tells the righteous in detail, "Love the Lord your God with all your heart and strength and love your neighbors as you love your own body."
 This is the mode of life that God has given to the righteous.
 It is proper for us the righteous to live our lives by loving God with all our hearts, and by following His will with all our strength and will.
 To save our neighbors, we must make countless investments in His works.
 This is the life of Christians.

 If we remain at a level where we think that all that matters is that we ourselves do not sin, then we cannot follow the faithful life of the born-again Christians.
 Before I was born again, I had led a legalistic life of faith in a conservative Presbyterian denomination, and so as far as the life of the Law was concerned, I tried to keep it thoroughly.
-Nowadays, people tend to no longer do this, but because I have been leading my religious life from long ago, I had been very apt at keeping the Law in my everyday life.
-I was so thoroughly obedient to the Law that I never worked on the Lord’s Day, as the Law commands that the Sabbath should be remembered and kept holy to the extent that I did not even get into a car ever on Sundays.
+Nowadays, people tend to no longer do so, but because I have been leading my religious life from long ago, I had been very apt at keeping the Law in my everyday life.
+I was so thoroughly obedient to the Law that I never worked on the Lord's day, as the Law commands that the Sabbath should be remembered and kept holy, to the extent that I didn't even get into a car ever on Sundays.
 If I were to demand you to live like I did, there would be virtually no one who could live such a legalistic life.
 This was how legalistic my life had been before I was born again.
-However, no matter how piously I had spent my religious days, such a life had nothing to do with God’s will and was absolutely of no use.
+However, no matter how piously I had spent my religious days, that had nothing to do with God's will and was absolutely of no use.

 Salvation from Sin Is Set in Jesus Christ

 Such people are trying to enter with their good deeds.
-They climb over the fence of the court of the Tabernacle with their offerings, charitable works, and patience, and they jump off the fence, saying, “I can surely leap down this 2.25m in anyway.”
+They climb up the fence of the court of the Tabernacle with their offerings, charitable works, and patience, and they jump off the fence, saying, "I can surely leap down 2.25 m in any way."
 So having climbed into the court of the Tabernacle, they look back and see the altar of burnt offering.
 They then take their eyes off the altar and look toward the Holy Place, and the first thing that they see is the laver laying in front of it.

-The height of the pillars of the fence of the Tabernacle’s court is 2.25m, but the height of the pillars and the screen of the door of the Holy Place where God dwells is 4.5m.
-People can enter the court of the Tabernacle by their will if they have enough determination.
-But even if they leap over the 2.25m high fence and enter the court of the Tabernacle, when they try to enter where God dwells, they will encounter the 4.5m high pillars and a screen of the door of the Holy Place.
-People can leap over 2.5m with their own effort.
-But they cannot leap over 4.5m set by God.
+The height of the pillars of the fence of the Tabernacle's court is 2.25 m, but the height of the pillars and the screen of the door of the Holy Place where God dwells is 4.5 m.
+People can enter into the court of the Tabernacle by their will if they have enough determination.
+But even if they leap over the 2.25 m high fence and enter into the court of the Tabernacle, when they try to enter into where God dwells, they will encounter the 4.5 m high pillars and a screen of the door of the Holy Place.
+People can leap over 2.5 m with their own effort.
+But they cannot leap over 4.5 m set by God.
 This is their limit.

 Not knowing the Tabernacle well, you might think that the height of the Tabernacle is about the height of its fence, 2.25 m.
 But this is not the case.
-Even if we were not to enter the court but look at the Tabernacle from outside the fence, we would be able to see that the Tabernacle is twice as high as the fence.
+Even if we were not to enter into the court but look at the Tabernacle from outside the fence, we would be able to see that the Tabernacle is twice higher than the fence.
 Though we would not be able to see the bottom of the Tabernacle, we would still see its door clearly, telling us that the Tabernacle stands higher than the fence of its court.

 The Mercy Seat Is the Place Where the Grace of Salvation Is Received

-Among the many Christians of this world, there are some whose faith has allowed them to enter the Holy Place, while others do not have such faith with which they can enter the Holy Place.
+Among the many Christians of this world, there are some whose faith has allowed them enter into the Holy Place, while others do not have such faith with which they can enter into the Holy Place.
 What kind of faith do you have?
-We need the faith that can draw this clear line of salvation and enter the Holy Place of God, for by only doing this can we be greatly blessed by God.
+We need the faith that can draw the clear line of salvation and enter into the Holy Place of God, for by only doing so can we be greatly blessed by God.

 But it is not that easy to have this kind of faith.
-Because Satan hates when people draw this clear-cut line of salvation, he constantly attempts to blur this line.
-“You don’t have to believe in this way.
-Not everyone believes like this, so why do you place so much importance on it and keep repeating yourself?
-Take it easy; go with the flow.”
+Because Satan hates when people draw the clear line of salvation, he constantly attempts to blur this line.
+"You don't have to believe in that way.
+Not everyone else believes like that, so why do you place so much importance on it and keep repeating yourself?
+Take it easy; go with the flow."
 Saying such things, Satan tries to obscure this clear line of salvation.
 Also, Satan reveals our weaknesses of the flesh and tries to turn them into troubles.
 Would you be the ones who listen to the deceptive words of Satan trying to separate us from God?
 Or would you live your lives by reminding yourself of your salvation daily, uniting with the Church, following the Word of God, leading a life of prayer, and receiving the grace that God bestows on you?

-Actually, those who have received the remission of sins like to meditate on their salvation as often as they can.
-They like to ponder on the gospel of the water and the Spirit over and over.
-Meditating on the gospel is good and essential for you.
+Actually, those who have received the remission of sin like to remind themselves of their salvation.
+They like to dwell on the gospel of the water and the Spirit over and over.
+Meditating on the gospel is good and essential to you.
 Are you not like this?
-“Gosh, is it that story again, when we have been saved?
-The story material and the plot might be different, but it’s still the same old story.
-I am getting so tired of it!”
+"Gosh, is it that story again, when we have been saved?
+The story material and the plot might be different, but it's still the same old story.
+I'm getting so tired of it!"

-How wonderful is it that God’s Church spreads the Word of God everyday, not the deceptive words of false religions?
-It is a blessing that we are united with God’s Church, hear and believe in the pure Word of God.
-By always preaching the gospel of the water and the Spirit, God’s Church enables the saints to think of the grace of God everyday, to pray to Him, and to revere Him, and to live a life that does not pursue evil.
+How wonderful is it that God's Church spreads the Word of God everyday, not the deceptive words of false religions?
+It is a blessing that we are united to God's Church, hear and believe in the pure Word of God.
+By always preaching the gospel of the water and the Spirit, God's Church enables the saints to think of the grace of God everyday, to pray to Him, and revere Him, and to live a life that does not pursue evil.
 Are you not happy that you have heard once again and believed in the Word of truth that allows you receive the remission of sin?
-I am also very happy.
+I, too, am very happy.

 If I were to be coerced to preach something else other than this gospel of the water and the Spirit, I would suffer greatly.
 If I were coerced to spread not the Word of salvation but some other man-made teachings, I would want to escape.
 It is not, of course, because I have nothing else to talk about.
 There are plenty of other humanistic issues that I can address, but these are all unnecessary and are merely the teachings of corrupting leaven for those of us who are born again.

-I am sure that you also like it the most when you hear this Word of salvation.
-Perhaps you might complain that it’s the same story everyday, but deep inside, you think, “Now that I heard it again, it’s even better.
-At first, it wasn’t that great, but when I continue to hear it, I can see that there is no other story that is as worthy of listening to as this one is.
-I thought today’s story might be somewhat special, but the conclusion tells me that it was the same story again.
-But still, I am happy.”
+I am sure that you, too, like it the most when you hear this Word of salvation.
+Perhaps you might complain that it's the same story everyday, but deep inside, you think, "Now that I heard it again, it's even better.
+At first, it wasn't that great, but when I continue to hear it, I can see that there is no other story that is as worthy of listening as this one.
+I thought today's story might be somewhat special, but the conclusion tells me that it was the same story again.
+But still, I'm happy."
 I am sure that this is how your hearts feel.

 Brothers and sisters, what I am preaching here is the Word of Jesus.
 Preachers must preach the Word of Jesus.
-Preaching what Jesus has done through the written Word of the water and the Spirit is none other than what God’s Church is supposed to be doing.
+Preaching what Jesus has done for us and spreading the truth of the water and the Spirit through the written Word are none other than what God's Church is supposed to do.
 We are now leading our lives of faith in the Church.
-Entering into the Holy Place, lighting under the lampstand with seven branches made by hammering a talent of gold, eating bread in the house of pure gold, praying at the altar of incense, going to the Temple of God, worshiping Him, and living in this house of gold—none other than these are our lives of faith.
+Entering into the Holy Place, lighting under the lampstand with seven branches made by hammering a talent of gold, eating bread in the house of pure gold, praying at the altar of incense, going to the Temple of God, worshiping Him, and living in this house of gold-none other than these are our lives of faith.

-You and I are now leading this life of faith given by God.
-Receiving the remission of sin and leading the proper life of faith is what this life inside the golden House of God is all about.
-“Even though our outward man is perishing, yet the inward man is being renewed day by day” (2 Corinthians 4:16).
+You and I are now leading the lives of faith given by God.
+Receiving the remission of sin and living the lives of faith are what the life inside the golden House of God is all about.
+"Even though our outward man is perishing, yet the inward man is being renewed day by day" (2 Corinthians 4:16).
 With our faith in the blue, purple, and scarlet thread and the fine woven linen manifested in the Tabernacle, our souls are living in the House of God shinning in gold.